Slow Cooker Pulled Pork

 • Seasoned with spices and your favorite bbq sauce

-• Only requires 5 minutes of prep work, and the slow cooker does the rest of the work!
+• Only requires 5 minutes of prep, and the slow cooker does the rest of the work!

 ingredients to make pulled pork on a table

-• Pork: You’re going to want to use either pork butt or pork shoulder, both of which are fattier parts of the pork and therefore lend themselves to being cooked low and slow (aka in the slow cooker).
+• Pork: You’re going to want to use either pork butt or pork shoulder (sometimes called Boston butt), both of which are fattier parts of the pork and therefore lend themselves to being cooked low and slow in the slow cooker.
+I also recommend using boneless pork instead of bone-in.

 • Spices: Don’t leave out the spices!
 While the main flavor is the bbq sauce, the seasonings take the pork to the next level.